Rockies vs. Padres Player Props Betting Odds

 McMahon Stats

-- Ryan McMahon has recorded 60 hits with 18 doubles, two triples, nine home runs and 26 walks.
+- Ryan McMahon has collected 61 hits with 18 doubles, two triples, nine home runs and 26 walks.
 He has driven in 36 runs with four stolen bases.

-- McMahon takes a two-game streak with at least one hit into this one.
-During his last five outings he is batting .238 with two doubles, a walk and two RBI.
+- McMahon brings a three-game streak with at least one hit into this one.
+In his last five games he is batting .286 with two doubles, a walk and two RBI.

 McMahon Recent Games